En Rasavin Manasile: Production

-Best New Face Award Actor — Rajkiran

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by him, Ponnadiyan, Usha and Piraisoodan.
-The song "Poda Poda Punnakku" was recreated by Yuvan Shankar Raja for Coffee with Kadhal (2022).
+The soundtrack was composed by Ilaiyaraaja.
+The song "Poda Poda Punnakku" was recreated by his son Yuvan Shankar Raja for Coffee with Kadhal (2022).

+Reception

+C. R. K. of Kalki praised Rajkiran for his acting and also for introducing debutants including himself and director while also praising the cinematography and Ilaiyaraaja's music but was critical of certain dialogues in village dialect.